Dealing With Child Falls, Rolls, and Bumps

 Many babies trip and fall while running and hit their head on an object or the floor.
-Unless there is a large cut that needs stitches (click here to help decide if stitches are needed), you probably don’t need emergency attention or a call to your doctor.
+Unless there is a large cut that needs stitches, you probably don’t need emergency attention or a call to your doctor.

 Another common fall is while being carried by an adult and the adult trips and falls onto a baby.
 If the adult was running, this can result in injury.
 If the adult was walking, however, then baby usually will not suffer any significant injury.

-Falls from a height greater than 3 feet, such as a counter top, high chair, changing table, or table can result in injury, especially if onto a hard floor.
+Child falls from a height greater than 3 feet, such as a countertop, high chair, changing table, or table can result in injury, especially if onto a hard floor.

-- Consol your child.
+- Console your child.
 Stay calm and don’t panic.
 This will help your child calm down so you can better assess your child’s condition.

-- Don’t rush to page your doctor or call 911 just yet.
+- Don’t rush to contact your doctor or call 911 just yet.

-- If you see any obvious swelling or deformity in the extremities, or you child is limping for more than a few hours, you should go to the ER or your doctor’s office.
+- If you see any obvious swelling or deformity in the extremities, or your child is limping for more than a few hours, you should go to the ER or your doctor’s office.

-If your child shows no signs of serious head injury (according to our head injury guidelines) and there is no sign of broken bones, then you probably don’t need to page your doctor.
+If your child falls but shows no signs of serious head injury and there is no sign of broken bones, then you probably don’t need to contact your doctor.
 Observe your child for any signs of worsening.

-Even if your child has a bump on the head, you usually don’t need to page the doctor.
+Even if your child has a bump on the head, you usually don’t need to contact the doctor.
 Just treat your child according to our head injury guidelines.

-However, if your child fell from a high place such as a highchair, tabletop, countertop, or changing table onto a hard floor, AND you know baby hit head first, you should probably go straight to an ER without even paging your doctor.
-If your baby has such a fall onto carpet, however, then you should look for signs of head or body injury and page your doctor if your baby shows any of the warning signs mentioned above.
+However, if your child falls from a high place such as a high chair, tabletop, countertop, or changing table onto a hard floor, AND you know baby hit head first, you should probably go straight to an ER without even contacting your doctor.
+If your baby has such a fall onto carpet, however, then you should look for signs of head or body injury and contact your doctor if your baby shows any of the warning signs mentioned above.